DanielTakeshi/debridement-code/data/README.md

 This contains human demonstrations so that I can perform behavioral cloning per time.

-- `demos_seeds_03.p` for the flat phantom tissue from Steve with no raised barrier, and eight seeds, in roughly the same configuration each time to make the problem *solvable*.
+- `demos_seeds_03.p` is for the flat phantom tissue from Steve with NO raised barrier, and eight seeds.
+- `demos_seeds_03.p` is for the flat phantom tissue from Steve WITH the barrier, and eight seeds.

+Both of these should use the same rough configuration to make the problem actually solvable.